Whale, Dolphin & Penguin Island Cruise in Port Elizabeth to St CroixEnquire / Book

-We meet at the Algoa Bay Yacht Club in the Port Elizabeth Harbour at 8.00am.
+We meet at the Nelson Mandela Bay Yacht Club in the Port Elizabeth Harbour at 8.00am.
 We will take you on a catamaran to see the whales, dolphins and African Penguins on St. Croix Island and Brenton Island.

 What can you expect to see?